 By the end of this course you should be able to...

-After the session you will have a better idea of how global and local politics are both connected and reflects one another and hopefully also have bigger appetite for more of our politics courses.
+- understand better how global and local politics are both connected and reflects one another

 What level is the course and do I need any particular skills?

 This is an introductory course and is aimed at beginners, so no previous skills or experience are required.
 A willingness to engage in debate, however, will help our discussions.

 How will I be taught, and will there be any work outside the class?

 The course will be taught online using a mixture of presentation via powerpoint and topical discussions.